-A class committee comprising faculty members handling the classes, student representatives and a senior faculty member not handling the courses as chairman will be constituted branch-wise and semester-wise
+A class committee comprising faculty members handling the classes, student representatives and a senior faculty member not handling the courses as chairman is constituted branch wise and semester wise

-- 8.1 The composition of class committees for first and second semester will be as follows: - i) The first year coordinator shall be the chairman of the class committee - ii) Faculty members of all individual courses of first / second semester - iii) Six student representatives (male and female) of each class nominated by the first year coordinator - iv) The class advisor and faculty advisors of the class. - 8.2 The composition of the class committee for each branch from 3rd to 8th semester will be as follows:
+- 8.1 The composition of class committees for first and second semester is as follows: - i) The first year coordinator shall be the chairman of the class committee - ii) Faculty members of all individual courses of first / second semester - iii) Six student representatives (male and female) of each class nominated by the first year coordinator - iv) The class advisor and faculty advisors of the class. - 8.2 The composition of the class committee for each branch from 3rd to 8th semester is as follows: - i) One senior faculty member preferably not handling courses for the concerned semester appointed as chairman by the Head of the Department - ii) Faculty members of all courses of the semester - iii) Six student representatives (male and female) of each class nominated by the Head of the Department in consultation with the relevant faculty advisors - iv) All faculty advisors and the class advisors. - v) Head of the Department - 8.3 The class committee shall meet at least three times during the semester.
+The first meeting shall be held within two weeks from the date of commencement of classes, in which the nature of continuous assessment for various courses and the weightages for each component of assessment shall be decided for the first and second assessment.
+The second meeting shall be held within a week after the date of first assessment report, to review the students' performance and for follow up action.

-- One senior faculty member preferably not handling courses for the concerned semester, appointed as chairman by the Head of the Department - ii) Faculty members of all courses of the semester - Six student representatives (male and female) of each class nominated by the Head of the Department in consultation with the relevant faculty advisors - iv) All faculty advisors and the class advisors. - v) Head of the Department - 8.3 The class committee shall meet at least four times during the semester.
-The first meeting will be held within two weeks from the date of commencement of classes, in which the nature of continuous assessment for various courses and the weightages for each component of assessment will be decided for the first and second assessment.
-The second meeting will be held within a week after the date of first assessment report, to review the students' performance and for follow up action.
-The third meeting will be held within a week after the second assessment report, to review the students' performance and for follow up action. - 8.4 During these three meetings the student members representing the entire class, shall meaningfully interact and express opinions and suggestions to improve the effectiveness of the teaching-learning process. - 8.5 The fourth meeting of the class committee, excluding the student members, shall meet within 5 days from the last day of the semester end examination to analyze the performance of the students in all the components of assessments and decide their grades in each course.
-The grades for a common course shall be decided by the concerned course committee and shall be presented to the class committee(s) by the concerned course course course coordinator.
+- 8.4 During these two meetings the student members, shall meaningfully interact and express opinions and suggestions to improve the effectiveness of the teaching-learning process, curriculum and syllabi, etc. - 8.5 The third meeting of the class committee, excluding the student members, shall meet within 5 days from the last day of the semester end examination to analyze the performance of the students in all the components of assessments and decide their grades in each course.
+The grades for a common course shall be decided by the concerned course committee and shall be presented to the class committee(s) by the concerned course coordinator.

-9.0 REGISTRATION AND ENROLMENT
+9.0 REGISTRATION AND ENROLLMENT